stitchfix/stitches/README.md

 failing with a successful result, we have to make sure that the various `inject_into_file` calls are actually working.
 Do not do any fancy refactors here, just keep it up to date.

+## Ruby / Rails version support

+This gem attempts to support the most recent 2 major/minor versions of Ruby and Rails.
+This is a moving target, and we make a best effort to track to this policy.
+Older versions _may_ work, but supporting those versions is outside of the scope of what we intend to maintain.

 ## Releases

 See the release process for open source gems in the Stitch Fix engineering wiki under technical topics.